 Steps are responsible for describing how document properties are transformed as documents flow through them.
 Many steps claim that the specified properties are preserved.
 Generally, it is the responsibility of the pipeline author to determine when this is inappropriate and take corrective action.
 However, it is the responsibility of the pipeline processor to assure that the content-type property is correct.
-If a step transforms a document in a manner that is inconsistent with the content-type property (accepting an XML document on the source port but producing a text document on the result, for example), the processor must assure that the content-type in this way, it must also remove the serialization property.
+If a step transforms a document in a manner that is inconsistent with the content-type property (accepting an XML document on the source port but producing a text document on the result, for example), the processor must assure that the content-type property is appropriate.
+If a step changes the content-type in this way, it must also remove the serialization property.